zazedd/UBI-Beamer/README.md

 # Beamer Template for UBI

-A simple LaTeX template for presentations in University of Beira Interior.
+A simple LaTeX template for presentations in the University of Beira Interior.